 Naturally maintaining a physique of the magnitude shown above when you are over 60 is a pipe dream.
 The guys above look better than 20-year-old bodybuilding maniacs who train naturally and abuse every bodybuilding supplement under the sun.

 THE TICKING BOMB

-CAN YOU POSTPONE BURNING OUT?
+CAN YOU POSTPONE THE END?

 KNOWING WHEN TO QUIT

-When you see that your body can no longer take the beating, it’s time to quit bodybuilding before wrecking yourself completely.
-There are many bodybuilders, however, who instead of retiring continue to pump up the anabolics.
-Most of them are delusional and can’t see the damage that’s been done.
-We often see bodybuilders who looked much better in the past than they do today.
-The long years of drug abuse have already done the damage.
-A good example would be Greg Kovacs whose physique was severely affected by the long term effects of the bodybuilding game.
+When you sense that your body can no longer take the beating, it’s time to quit bodybuilding before destroying your system completely.
+However, instead of retiring, many bodybuilders continue to pump up the anabolics.
+Most of them are delusional and can’t realize the damage happening to their bodies.
+As a result, we often see bodybuilders who regress.
+A good example would be Greg Kovacs whose physique was severely affected by the long-term effects of the bodybuilding game.
 Another popular bodybuilder who looked much better in the past is Branch Warren.

-Notice how in the image above Branch Warren has great proportions – tight waist, wide back, balanced arm development…
+In the image above, Branch Warren has great proportions – a tight waist, a wide back, balanced arm development…etc.

-The modern Branch Warren may be bigger but in all other aspects his physique has regressed tremendously.
-His waist is huge and his hips are wider than his shoulders.
+The modern Branch Warren may be bigger, but in all other aspects, his physique has regressed tremendously.
+His waist is huge, and his hips are wider than his shoulders.

 You can’t cheat nature.
 Sooner or later, it gets to you.
 You play, you pay.